nii-yamagishilab/ssnt-tts/README.md

 BSD 3-Clause License

-Copyright (c) 2021, Yusuke Yasuda at Yamagishi Laboratory, National Institute of Informatics All rights reserved.
+Copyright (c) 2021, Yamagishi Laboratory, National Institute of Informatics All rights reserved.

 Redistribution and use in source and binary forms, with or without